A good nonfiction book has many elements that make it a valuable learning experience for readers so they can engage proactively with the content.

 If you want to write a book that captures readers’ attention, keeps them flipping pages and turns your book into a worthwhile investment then you must have all the right elements in place.

-If you are ready to write your next bestseller, here are the 10 components of a great nonfiction writing:
+10 components of a great nonfiction writing:

 1. Provides a Solution to a Problem